 This is the most famous pumpkin pie we all know and love.
-The one that our grandmothers and moms have made literally for decades.
+The one our grandmothers and moms have made for literally decades.

 Jump to:

-What I'm talking about is the official pumpkin pie recipe made with Libby's Pumpkin and Carnation Evaporated Milk and I would guess this particular pie is made by the majority of home cooks in the United States.
-The same recipe has been on the can for decades with the same proportions and the same spices and it is delicious!
+What I'm talking about is the official pumpkin pie recipe made with Libby's Pumpkin and Carnation Evaporated Milk, and I would guess the majority of home cooks in the United States make this particular pie.
+The same recipe has been on the can for decades, with the same proportions and spices, because it is so very delicious!

 But of course, there is never a recipe I will make without making a few changes... and this one is no different.
 In my mind, there are some ingredients that just go together, like creamy dishes and nutmeg and sweet baking spices and vanilla.